-- 1. Annotation of required novel, graded and entered as a standard quiz grade. - Students are required to annotate a novel that has no previous annotations in it.
-It is highly recommended that students purchase a new copy of their assigned book. - The standard value of a quiz may differ from teacher-to-teacher.
-Establishing the annotation grade as double the standard quiz value ensures this assignment is weighted equally for all high-school students - 2.
-Completed Summer Reading Study Guide, graded and entered as a standard quiz grade. - 3.
+- 1. Annotation of required novel, graded and entered as a quiz grade. - Students are required to annotate a novel that has no previous annotations in it.
+It is highly recommended that students purchase a new copy of their assigned book. - Students must provide at least one meaningful annotation for each page of the book. - 2.
+Completed Summer Reading Study Guide, graded and entered as a quiz grade. - 3.
 Multiple-Choice Test on required summer reading, entered as a 100-point test grade. - 4.
 In-Class Essay on the required summer reading, entered as a 100-point test grade.